 What does it mean to cure concrete?

 Curing is one of the most important steps in quality concrete construction and one of the most neglected.
 Effective curing is absolutely essential for surface durability.
 Fresh concrete must be kept warm and moist until the mixing water combines chemically with the cement (hydration).
 Without curing, the strength of the concrete is basically reduced in half.
-A 4000 PSI mix becomes a 2000 PSI mix at the surface with no curing.

 Why should I cure concrete?